TheCRISTLAD/Pong_Remake/README.md

 # Agradecimientos

--Harold Aquino
--Stewar Medrano
--Jose Miguel Peña Rodriguez a.k.a Yomi
+Harold Aquino + Stewar Medrano + Jose Miguel Peña Rodriguez a.k.a Yomi + Jose Gabriel Colon + Hector Acosta a.k.a HektorProfe
--Jose Gabriel Colon
--Hector Acosta a.k.a HektorProfe